Sure, everyone knows Austin, Houston, and Dallas, but what about all the charming small towns in between that make up

-Before exploring the Lone Star State, be sure to read these facts about Texas so that you can learn more about this great state and these charming small towns in Texas.
+Before exploring the Lone Star State, read these facts about Texas to learn more about this great state and these charming small towns in Texas.

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As Amazon Associates, we earn from qualifying purchases.